ersiko/terraform-hadoop/readme.md

 2. Ensure terraform is installed.
 From the "hadoop" directory, run "terraform plan" and correct any errors.
 3. Execute "terraform apply" and watch the build output.
 Current provisioners are CentOS-specific bash scripts.

-TODO: generate hostmap from tf outputs using Ansible templates (jinja), replace provisioners with playbooks, remove swap configuration from cluster hosts.
+TODO: generate hostmap from tf outputs using Ansible templates (jinja), replace provisioners with playbooks.

 4. Output from the terraform command will include the utility host's public address.
 Recommendation is to size the cluster and then install via the Ambari setup wizard for the initial installation.
 5. Connect to the remote network via ssh SOCKS proxy: